Are you wondering if you can use your Nespresso machine’s coffee pods twice or even more?

 You can do this by ordering one of these free recycle bags when you purchase your coffee pods:

-Once your recycle bag is full; you can drop it off at one of the 122.287 collection points around the world.
+Once your recycle bag is full, you can drop it off at one of the many collection points worldwide.

 After that, Nespresso will recycle your pods!
 Awesome, right?